Akshay199456/100DaysOfCode/README.md

 - Day 50-52: Working on improving data structure and algorithm approaches by solving Leetcode
 - Day 53-57: Working on Leetcode primarily to improve problem solving techniques.
 - Day 58-59: Working on Leetcode problems; Also building a flask application: *Expense Tracker*
+- Day 60-61: Primarily building the *Expense Tracker* flask application.
+Solved a couple of Leetcode problems
+- Day 62: Worked on a system design problem *ElephantCarpaccio*(forgot to push to github; uploaded to the next day).